QijiaShao/QijiaShao.github.io/_pages/about.md

   <section class="home-section" aria-labelledby="home-research-title">
     <h2 id="home-research-title">Research</h2>
     <p>
-      We combine physical and physiological sensing with hardware–software co-design to understand human states and address real-world challenges.
+    At <strong>Ubiquitous X Lab</strong>, our lab creates
+    <strong>practically deployable new sensing rationales and generalizable AI systems</strong>
+    to understand human behavior and physiology, with applications in healthcare, education, and interaction.
     Our work focuses on two complementary directions.
     </p>

     <div class="home-research-grid">